-It's becoming more common for businesses and brands of all sizes to have a social media presence but one of the of the ongoing stumbling blocks is how to manage various social channels successfully.
+It's now standard practice for businesses and brands of all sizes to have a social media presence – but one of the of the ongoing stumbling blocks is how to manage various social channels successfully.

 Having to create and manage meaningful content for distribution via specific social media channels such as Twitter, Facebook and LinkedIn can seem daunting, but being aware of few key principles will help you stay on top of your management.